-- Section 5 in this chapter: "Your medical care: How to ask for a coverage decision or make an appeal." - Section 6 in this chapter: "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal." - Section 7 in this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon." - Section 8 in this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (applies to these services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services).
+- Section 5 in this chapter: "Your medical care: How to ask for a coverage decision or make an appeal." - Section 6 in this chapter: "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal." - Section 7 in this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon." - Section 8 in this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services).

-If you're not sure which section you should be using, please call Member Services (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as your SHIP (Chapter 2, Section 3, of this booklet has the phone numbers for this program).
+If you're not sure which section you should be using, please call Member Services.
+You can also get help or information from government organizations such as your SHIP.

-SECTION 5.
-Your medical care: How to ask for a coverage decision or make an appeal
+Section 5 - Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision